 Most people here in San Antonio, aren’t all too thrilled with their soil.
 Most of us have alkaline soil.
-And to plant straight into alkaline soil without amending it is not the best option for most plants (most natives and some others excluded).
+Planting straight into alkaline soil without amending it is not the best option for most plants (natives and some other plants being the exception).
 So what’s a want-to-be-gardener with bad soil to do?
 They come to Rainbow Gardens to get their soil amendments for building their soil.

 A FEW THINGS ABOUT SOIL BUILDING AND SOIL AMENDING

 - Know what type of soil your plant NEEDS to survive: Notice the word “needs” is capitalized up there.
 That’s because I wasn’t saying, “What you want to give it”.
 Most plants prefer a slightly acidic soil so they benefit from any amending you can do.
 But if you fall in love with a plant that NEEDS a strong, acidic soil (total opposite of our alkaline soil in San Antonio) are you willing to spend the money to constantly replenish your garden beds with amendments and specialized fertilizers to try and get the result you want?
 It can turn into a lot of work.
-We recommend opting for plants that don’t need quite as much work and are mostly happy with just a refresh of a few inches of compost tilled in each spring and fall?
-(SAWS WaterSaver plants fit this description.)
-If you decide the second option sounds easier, take it, top it with mulch and have more time to enjoy your gardens.
+We recommend opting for plants that don’t need quite as much work and are mostly happy with just a refresh of a few inches of quality compost or soil conditioner (again, look at FoxFarm products) tilled in each spring and fall (SAWS WaterSaver plants fit this description.).

 - Get a soil test for truest results: If want to know exactly what your soil is lacking, get it tested.
 Enough said.

-Rainbow Gardens is stocked with bagged goods of soil amendments, mulches, and all your other needs to build your soil to make it the happiest place on earth for all of your plants.
+Rainbow Gardens is stocked with bagged goods of soil amendments, mulches, organic fertilizers (have we mentioned FoxFarm) and all your other needs to build your soil to make it the happiest place on earth for all of your plants.
 Come on in and let us help you with what you need.